o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/custom-free-function-nodes.md

 ## Instructions
 This topic guides you how to create custom Script Canvas Free Function Nodes step by step.

+{{< note >}}
+The [ScriptCanvasPhysics](https://github.com/o3de/o3de/tree/development/Gems/ScriptCanvasPhysics) Gem demonstrates the finished Gem that creates custom free function nodes in ScriptCanvas.
+You can reference the ScriptCanvasPhysics Gem as you follow along this tutorial.
+{{< /note >}}

 ### Prerequisite: Adding support for custom free function nodes to a Gem
 In your Gem's `CMakeLists.txt`, add a section for `AUTOGEN_RULES` and declare `Gem::ScriptCanvas.Extensions` as build dependency.

 The precise place for this section will vary depending on how your Gem is configured.
-However, we recommend that your Gem define a `STATIC` library to make the code available to both editor and runtime projects.
+However, we recommend that your Gem define a `STATIC` library to make the code available to both runtime and editor projects.

 As an example, here is partial definition of Gem's `CMakeLists.txt` that supports Script Canvas custom nodes with following required changes:
 1. `Gem::ScriptCanvas.Extensions` must be declared as `BUILD_DEPENDENCIES` of `STATIC` library